TIY-Austin-Front-End-Engineering/Curriculum/day-22/README.md

 |   |	├── functions.js
 |	├── tests
 ```
-4. `cd` into your new directory
+- `cd` into your new directory
-5. Run `bower init` and then `bower install --save ...` on any bower components that you want to install.
+- Run `bower init` and then `bower install --save ...` on any bower components that you want to install.
-6. `cd` into the tests directory and run `mocha init tests`
+- `cd` into the tests directory and run `mocha init tests`
-7. Notice that a new index.html file was created within your tests directory?
+- Notice that a new index.html file was created within your tests directory?
 This is where your tests will run from - but you will need to include them in the tests/index.html page (hint: use ../ to move "up" a directory).
-8. You can begin writing your tests in tests/tests.js.
+- You can begin writing your tests in tests/tests.js.
 Your file should start with:
 ```js
 var expect = chai.expect;
 ```
-9. Use the [in-class example](/day-22/in-class/unit-testing-intro) from today as a guide for how to write your tests.
+- Use the [in-class example](/day-22/in-class/unit-testing-intro) from today as a guide for how to write your tests.
 Also chai has some [good documentation](http://chaijs.com/api/bdd/).
+- Open the tests/index.html file in your browser to see the tests run.

 # Assignment